How to optimise your CRO strategy for commerce sites

 Examples of these variables could be the following:

-- Calls to action – changes made could include text size, colour, font and position of key messages on the page
+Changes made could include text size, colour, font and position of key messages on the page

-- Pictures and videos – Images and videos placed on different parts of the commerce site
+Images and videos placed on different parts of the commerce site

-- Trust signals – such as testimonials and reviews and where these are placed on your website
+Such as testimonials and reviews and where these are placed on your website

-- Site-copy – The main text on the page including page headings, text body, product descriptions and site navigation menu including any sub navigations and filters
+The main text on the page including page headings, text body, product descriptions and site navigation menu including any sub navigations and filters

-- Pop-ups – enabling different pop-ups including specific commerce promotion offers and banner ads
+Enabling different pop-ups including specific commerce promotion offers and banner ads

 Remember, more than one change can be tested at a time, so you can get a great idea of which experiments work better than others.